collective/jquery.recurrenceinput.js/README.rst

 * The X next occurrences + the last occurrence could be displayed in the popup when editing the rule.
+* Support more obscure RFC options.
+* The human readable output should probably be done directly from the RRULE and not by using the form i18n, to improve the grammar and rule support.

 Contributors